linuxmint/doc-user-guide/docs/chromium.rst

 Linux Mint 18.x and 19.x
 ========================

-In Linux Mint 18.x and Linux Mint 19.x the packages is called `chromium-browser`:
+In Linux Mint 18.x and Linux Mint 19.x the package is called `chromium-browser`:

 .. code-block:: bash